-ACRU Senior Fellow Kerri (Houston) Toloczko is a public policy analyst and expert in coalition building and issue advocacy on domestic and international public policy issues.
-Toloczko is also a Senior Fellow at Frontiers of Freedom and the Institute for Liberty and provides policy expertise to private clients domestically and overseas.
-She previously served as Senior Policy Director for Florida Senator Rick Scott’s Conservatives for Patients’ Rights and Senior Analyst with the bi-partisan Alliance for American Manufacturing.
-Appointed in 2004 by then-Senate Majority Leader Bill Frist, Ms. Toloczko served two terms as Commissioner on the Congressional U.S.-China Economic and Security Review Commission.
-Her responsibilities have included all facets of marketing, policy research and issue advocacy for conservative think tanks, as well as acting as liaison to Capitol Hill, the White House, state legislators, and free market policy centers in the U.S., Europe and Asia.
-As a strong proponent of individual and economic liberty and free markets, Ms. Toloczko lectures on public policy and the proper role of government, and has provided testimony to Congress on a number of topics.
-A widely published opinion writer, her columns have appeared in The Wall Street Journal, Investor’s Business Daily, The New York Observer, The American Spectator, Breitbart, PJ Media, Townhall, The Daily Caller, National Review Online, The Washington Times, The Washington Examiner, Forbes and many state and local publications.
-She is a regular guest on talk radio nationwide, and has provided commentary on Fox News, MSNBC, CNBC, BBC News, Canada’s CBC, Al Jazeera English and many local affiliates.
-Well known for her dedication to presenting public policy in a way that will “pass the dinner table test,” Kerri brings a sharp wit and a practical spin to free market solutions to public policy problems and developing stakeholder relationships.
+ACRU Senior Fellow Kerri (Houston) Toloczko is a public policy analyst and expert in coalition building, issue advocacy and research on domestic and international issues.
+She is also a Senior Fellow at Frontiers of Freedom and the Institute for Liberty and previously served as Senior Policy Director for Florida Senator Rick Scott’s Conservatives for Patients’ Rights.
+Appointed in 2004 by then-House Speaker Dennis Hastert, Ms. Toloczko was a Commissioner on the Congressional U.S.-China Economic and Security Review Commission.
+Her areas of expertise include healthcare, voter integrity, immigration, economic policy, religious freedom, the Constitution and the American founding.
+A strong proponent of individual and economic liberty and free markets, Ms. Toloczko continues to consult internationally for free market government officials.
+A widely published opinion writer, her columns have appeared in numerous national and state print, internet and institutional publications.
+She is a regular guest on talk radio and news programs in the U.S. and abroad.
+Well known for her dedication to presenting public policy in a way that will “pass the dinner table test,” Kerri brings a sharp wit and a practical spin to free market solutions to public policy problems.

 Recent Articles with Kerri Toloczko: